 In men, immune infertility has several causes, including vasectomies.
 After a vasectomy, the body can no longer release sperm and produces antibodies to help engulf and clear them.
 ASA persists for years in the circulation of vasectomized men and may cause reduced fertility in those who have the procedure reversed (vasovasostomy).

 There is no clearly defined treatment for immunological infertility.
 Historically, the best results seem to follow a trial of ovulation induction and insemination followed by in vitro fertilization with sperm washing and intra-cytoplasmic sperm injection, ICSI (a process that involves injecting a sperm directly into an egg).

-Attempts to prevent the exposure of the female genital tract to spermatozoa for a period of some months by the use of condoms has been used in the hope that the immune response will diminish and then exposure will lead to fertilisation before an immune response occurs.
-Of course this treatment will frustrate many who are anxious to conceive as soon as possible.
+Attempts to prevent the exposure of the female genital tract to spermatozoa for a period of some months by the use of condoms has been used in the hope that the immune response will diminish and then exposure will lead to fertilization before an immune response occurs.
+Of course, this treatment will frustrate many who are anxious to conceive as soon as possible.
 Immunosuppressive therapy with corticosteroids has been reported anecdotally with some success.
 Undoubtedly, the most successful treatments are intrauterine insemination or IVF.

 Antiphospholipid syndrome (APS):

 In the antiphospholipid syndrome (APS), women have antiphospholipid antibodies measured as either ‘anticardiolipin antibodies’ or a ‘lupus anticoagulant’.
 If these antibodies occur in women with reproductive failure and no other clinical problems then this is termed the primary APS, and if there are other autoimmune diseases (e.g. systemic lupus erythematosus (SLE) or Sjogren’s syndrome) it is called the secondary APS.